wilsonehusin/husin.dev/content/blog/2023-10-24-pkexec/index.md

 ---
-title: Execute a command as another user with `pkexec`
+title: Execute a command as another user with pkexec
-url: pkexec
-publishDate: 2023-10-24
 aliases:
   - til-pkexec-execute-a-command-as-another-user
 tags: